 |Keizer, Cruyff & Rep (Ajax)

-One of only three clubs to ever win three European Cups in a row, Ajax revolutionized how football was played en route to its wins in 1971, 1972 and 1973.
-At the center of it all was Johan Cruyff (pictured) — part conductor, part orchestrator, part magician — with Johnny Rep to his right and Piet Kiezer on his left.
+One of only three clubs to ever win three European Cups in a row, Ajax revolutionised how football was played en route to their wins in 1971, 1972 and 1973.
+At the centre of it all was Johan Cruyff (pictured) - part-conductor, part-orchestrator, part-magician - with Johnny Rep to his right and Piet Kiezer on his left.